• Home

 • No Contact

-Introduction: Embrace the Silence
+Embrace the Silence

-There’s a particular kind of silence that follows a breakup.
+There’s a certain kind of silence that follows a breakup.
 It’s thick, suffocating, and weighted with the words left unsaid, the messages unsent, and the calls unmade.
 Whether you’ve just ended a decades-long marriage or a relationship that barely lasted a year, that silence can feel deafening.

 When Someone Walks Away